 Now, I don’t have a problem with sex/porn/nip slips/whatever, but I failed to see how multiple extended sex scenes added anything to the movie at all.
 Perhaps the whole idea was to take the audience slightly out of a comfortable viewing zone, but to me, it felt unnecessary and overwrought.
 Putting emphasis on and getting laughs using things that happen every day (like, you know, sex) made me feel bored in a sea of uptight titillated white people.
 Okay, it’s hilarious that moms are having sex to a gay male porno and they accidentally hit the remote and turn the volume up and are sort of overheard by the daughter.
 But, is this accurate?
 Is it only funny because it’s gay porn?
 Did I need to see so much of said porn out in public?
 Was that meant to make all the white people in the audience giggle nervously?
 Am I just too used to homosexuality because I’m a musician?
 As Kenneth said on 30 Rock, “Like my cousin, Steven, after he went to music college, it will come out!”

 Finally, I can’t help but think about all the conversations I’ve had with Vivian about Asian representation in media, especially movies and television.
-Most of the time I don’t think about it terribly hard; after all, “actor/actress” falls pretty near the bottom of the “jobs Asian people tend to occupy” list.
+Most of the time I don’t think about it terribly hard; after all, “actor/actress” falls pretty near the bottom of the “jobs Asian American people tend to occupy” list.
 However, The Kids Are All Right finally made me wish that, just once, I could watch an accurate representation of Asian American life in a movie theater.
-Better Luck Tomorrow?
-Yeah right.
-Gran Torino?
-Well, yes, the Hmong people really do experience some terrible things, but it’s not the average experience.
-Lost in Translation?
-Okay, so that’s not Asian Americans, but I just had to mention the first movie that actually offended me with its whiteness.
+[Note: I am revisiting this in 2019 and I still understand my thought process but wow was it flawed.]

-Why can’t I go see a movie wherein a couple of American-born Chinese (ABC) kids struggle between honoring traditional values and fitting in with their American peers without any shooting or other crime involved?
+Why can’t I go see a movie wherein a couple of American-born Chinese (ABC) kids struggle between honoring traditional values and fitting in with their American peers?
 Is Joy Luck Club all we’re going to get?
 Should I write it?
 Would I eventually get saddened by the fact that I myself am generalizing a set of disparate cultures when we should be recognizing that all people are individuals with their own experiences?